HiruNya/gobu/README.md

 * Drawing Characters
 * Drawing TextBoxes
 * A scripting parser that can turn a script into directions.
-* Playing Music (Background Music Only for now) via Rodio
+* Playing Music (Background Music Only for now) via [Rodio](https://github.com/tomaka/rodio) (Supports MP3, WAV, Vorbis, and Flac.)
-* Character Transitions (FadeIn and FadeOut are currently the only ones supported and only on spawn)
+* Character Transitions (FadeIn and FadeOut are currently the only ones supported, however you can make your own one)

 ## To Do:
 * Add the ability to create VNs with branching plotlines.